rofirezkin/movie-web/README.md

-# Save the README content to a markdown file

-readme_content = """
 # 🎬 Next.js Movie Explorer

 A **Next.js** web app that allows users to search movies via the **OMDb API**, view detailed information, and visualize data using charts.